 Did you know many weeds are host plants for butterflies?
 Soon I will share a full blown post just on butterflies and how we can plant to benefit them better.

 Bees as Garden Pollinators

 I did a post not long ago on planting a bee friendly garden, It has a great run down of info on how to make your garden as bee friendly as you can.
 We all have heard how the bees are endangered and how much we need them.
-Many hybrids and modern strains of flowers are not as pollen rich as native or heirloom plants.
+Many new hybrids and modern strains of flowers are not as pollen rich as native or heirloom plants.
 So try to include heirloom or native plants in your garden.
 Here is a great list for you to check out: Bee Friendly And another from Seed Savers

 Hummingbirds as Garden Pollinators

 Though Hummingbirds eat small insects they also will spend plenty of time at your flowers feasting.
-They go for tubular flowers like Trumpet Vine, Salvia, Petunias etc, their long bill and tongue make those hard to access flowers prime eatin’ for them.
+They go for tubular flowers like Trumpet Vine, Salvia, Foxgloves and Petunias etc, their long bill and tongue make those hard to access flowers prime eatin’ for them.
 They have excellent eye sight with a leaning towards the red spectrum (we all know they love red so now we know why!)

 Though we love to feed them with our sugar water feeders they will benefit from the vitamins and minerals in nearby flowers too.